raulpenaguiao/50dayml_lmm_upskill/README.md

 ## Day 1: Building Your First Neural Network in PyTorch
 Link to syllabus: [day01_syllabus.md](day01/day01_syllabus.md)

+Jump straight into building and training a simple neural network using PyTorch to classify handwritten digits from the MNIST dataset.
+The focus is on hands-on learning by coding, running, and experimenting.

 ## Day 2: Convolutional Neural Networks for Image Classification
 Link to syllabus: [day02_syllabus.md](day02/day02_syllabus.md)

+Understand and implement a basic Convolutional Neural Network (CNN) in PyTorch for image classification on the MNIST dataset.
+Learn how CNNs improve performance over simple MLPs for image data.